heptarch/heptarch.github.io/drafts/demon.md

-in their oiled leather beneath Euston Arch---and now the stationmaster, taking a quick swig and eyeing the coffered vault of the Great Hall with mindless curiosity---all these details are infinitely beneath the notice of Ellen Dewar, who, 200 yards directly below the stationmaster's rum, gazes with rapture at the fragile and impossible object before her.
+in their oiled leather beneath Euston Arch---and now the stationmaster, taking a quick swig and eyeing the coffered vault of the Great Hall with mindless curiosity---all these details are infinitely beneath the notice of Ellen Watson, who, 200 yards directly below the stationmaster's rum, gazes with rapture at the fragile and impossible object before her.